-The Measures also extend the Law’s security assessment requirements to all “other individuals or organizations collecting or generating personal information or critical information within the territory of the People’s Republic of China”.
+The Measures also extend the Law’s security assessment requirements to all “other organizations collecting or generating personal information or critical information within the territory of the People’s Republic of China”.
 Previously, this provision applied to only network operators, and CII operators by extension.

 A commission to be established by the Cyberspace Administration of China will carry out security assessments, which will include a risk assessment covering the organization’s collection, storage, processing, and use of data.